 Vision AI uses cameras and trained models to inspect visual patterns faster and more consistently than manual checks alone.

-In a manufacturing environment, that can mean:
+In a manufacturing environment, that can mean several practical checks.

-- spotting surface defects
+- spotting surface defects.

-- identifying shape or assembly inconsistencies
+- identifying shape or assembly inconsistencies.

-- checking label or packaging accuracy
+- checking label or packaging accuracy.

-- flagging missing components
+- flagging missing components.

-- detecting visual anomalies before products leave the line
+- detecting visual anomalies before products leave the line.

 Platforms like Google Cloud Vision and broader computer vision guidance from IBM make the general principle clear.
 The model is not "thinking" like an operator.
 It is learning to classify visual conditions based on training examples.
 That distinction matters because the rollout succeeds when expectations are grounded in process reality.

-It is usually the inspection point where:
+It is usually the inspection point where these conditions are present.

-- defects are frequent enough to justify automation
+- defects are frequent enough to justify automation.

-- visual signals are clear enough to detect consistently
+- visual signals are clear enough to detect consistently.

-- the cost of misses is meaningful
+- the cost of misses is meaningful.

-- the team can act on alerts quickly
+- the team can act on alerts quickly.

 How to choose the first quality-control use case

-A good first use case usually answers five questions:
+A good first use case usually answers five questions.

 - What defect are we trying to catch?